 Presidio National Park

 Strategically positioned at the entrance to San Francisco Bay, the Presidio served as a military installation for 218 years.
 The Spanish built a garrison on the site in 1776.
 After winning its independence from Spain, Mexico took control of the garrison in 1822.
 In 1846, the U.S. Army seized it from Mexico and occupied it until 1994.
-The Army base closed in 1989 as part of the 1989 military reduction program.
 Now the 1,500-acre site, located inside the city limits of San Francisco, is Presidio National Park.

 In retrospect, it’s fortunate that the army occupied this 1500-acre site for 148 years.
 Otherwise, it would have become another San Francisco neighborhood completely covered with housing.
 And although the Army built more than 700 buildings, they built them in clusters keeping much of the acreage in its natural state.